Regenleif's Guide to Druiding

 Save every gold piece!
 It will be worth it in the end!

-If you have read this far, I commend you!
-You should have all the knowledge required, and I shall be praying to Taranis, our patron god, on your behalf.
+If you have read this far, and truthfully read, I commend you, and shall be praying to Taranis, our patron god, on your behalf.

 Good Luck, and Happy Healing.

 Last edited by Regenleif on Fri Jun 22, 2018 5:14 am, edited 16 times in total.